Ridesharing is using an online platform to connect passengers with drivers who use their privately owned vehicles to facilitate transportation needs.

 Uber and Lyft each provide rideshare insurance for their drivers once they sign up and are approved.
 The problem is that this insurance is limited.
 The deductibles are $1,000 for Uber and $2,500 for Lyft, and you may not even be covered for accidents that occur during Phase 1, leaving you effectively uninsured in between passengers.

 The best way to ensure that you’re completely covered as an Uber or Lyft driver is to purchase an additional rideshare insurance policy.
 These policies are available through many major auto insurers such as Geico and Allstate.
 You might even be able to purchase one through your current car insurance provider and save by bundling policies.
 Typically, rideshare insurance policies are much cheaper than standard auto insurance policies, although the price can vary depending on your age, driving history and other factors.

 Rideshare insurance is designed to fill the gaps between the ridesharing company’s policy and your personal insurance policy.
 It will ensure that you’re covered for the entirety of your rideshare shift, even when not on an active trip.
 Rideshare insurance policies can also reduce or eliminate your deductible by covering the difference between policies.

 It’s good to be aware of the safety risks associated with ridesharing as both a rider and a driver.
-But millions of rides are completed without incident every day, and ridesharing can be a safe transportation alternative as long as a few simple precautions are taken.
-If you’re considering driving for Uber or Lyft, or if you’re already accepting fares through the app, the best way to protect yourself is by purchasing your own supplemental rideshare insurance policy.
+With millions of rides completed without incident every day, ridesharing can be a safe transportation alternative as long as a few simple precautions are taken.
+If you’re considering driving for Uber or Lyft, or if you are already accepting fares through the app, the best way to protect yourself is by purchasing your own supplemental rideshare insurance policy.